ushniihk/ushniihk/README.md

-<h1 align="center">Hi there, I'm Aleksandr</a>
+<h1 align="center">Hi there, I'm Aliaksandr</a>
 <h3 align="center">Java developer from Minsk</h3>

   <h align="center">I develop in JAVA, I use mainly Spring.
 I have attached the most interesting projects on the main page.
-I am always happy to take part in interesting open source projects.
+I am always happy to take part in interesting projects.
 Open for any activity</h>

   ##